Michael Kosta

-Michael Kosta (born September 27, 1979) is an American stand-up comedian.
+Michael Kosta (born September 27, 1979) is an American stand-up comedian and former professional tennis player.
 He is an Emmy award-winning rotating host and senior correspondent of The Daily Show and was hired as a correspondent in 2017.
 He was the most-watched guest host in 2023.
 He has also hosted The Comment Section for the E!
-Network with producer Joel McHale as well as co-hosting Fox Sports 1’s Crowd Goes Wild.
+Network with producer Joel McHale as well as co-hosting Fox Sports 1's Crowd Goes Wild.
 His one-hour stand-up special for Comedy Central debuted in 2020.

 Early life

-Kosta was born and raised in Ann Arbor, Michigan, and went to Huron High School before attending the University of Illinois, where he played on four Big Ten Championship teams.
+Kosta was born and raised in Ann Arbor, Michigan, and went to Huron High School before attending the University of Illinois Urbana-Champaign, where he played on four Big Ten Championship tennis teams.
 In spite of his Greek-sounding surname, he is not of Greek descent, and believes his ancestors were Ukrainian.
-This was revealed when Michael Kosta was a guest on the show, "Late Night with Seth Meyers."
+This was revealed when Michael Kosta was a guest on the show Late Night with Seth Meyers.
 After earning a bachelor's degree in Speech Communications in 2002, Kosta played tennis on the ITF and ATP tour for two years before being hired as the Assistant Men's Tennis Coach for the University of Michigan.
 While he was the assistant coach, he began to explore his interest in stand-up comedy and performed at local comedy clubs on the side.
 In 2005, Kosta began a full-time job as a stand-up comic based in Los Angeles.
 He also did stand-up comedy in Australia in 2010.

 Career

 Stand-up comedy

 Kosta has had major appearances on The Tonight Show with Jay Leno, Conan, Chelsea Lately, and Late Night with Seth Meyers as well as a half-hour Comedy Central special called Comedy Central Presents: Michael Kosta, in January 2011.
-He has also made appearances on TruTV's World's Dumbest', performed at the HBO Comedy Festival in Aspen, and at the Montreal Just for Laughs Festival.
+He has also made appearances on TruTV's World's Dumbest, performed at the HBO Comedy Festival in Aspen, and at the Just for Laughs Festival in Montreal.
 Kosta also shot a pilot with Comedy Central called Overloaded with Michael Kosta in fall 2011, but as of October 2012, it has not been broadcast.
 In 2013, Kosta filmed his own mini-sitcom for network TV under the auspices of FOX's Shortcom Comedy Hour with fellow comedians Neal Brennan, Dov Davidoff, Kevin Smith, and Ali Wong.
 In 2015, Kosta released his first comedy album on Comedy Dynamics Records, Comedy For Attractive People.
 Kosta released his one-hour Comedy Central Stand-up Special, Michael Kosta: Detroit.
 NY.
 LA. in 2022.